-Most warehouse problems don't announce themselves.
-They show up as symptoms — shipments going out late, labor costs creeping up, a space problem that reorganization doesn't solve, inventory counts that never quite reconcile.
-The symptoms are obvious.
-The causes usually aren't.
-This article covers the seven most common warehouse warning signs, what's actually driving each one, and what a real fix looks like — not a workaround that manages the symptom while the root cause keeps running.
+Warehouse problems rarely announce themselves.
+We walk client floors and hear the symptoms first: shipments going out late, labor costs creeping up, a space problem that reorganization won't fix, inventory counts that never reconcile.
+The symptoms are easy to spot.
+The root causes take an operator who's traced them before.
+Here are the seven warning signs we see most often, what's actually driving each one, and what a real fix looks like, not a workaround that manages the symptom while the root cause keeps running.

 The seven signs your warehouse has a structural problem: (1) pick rates below 50 units per labor hour, (2) inventory accuracy below 98%, (3) space utilization above 85% with no throughput growth, (4) labor cost per order rising quarter over quarter, (5) more than 1–2% of shipments going out late, (6) damage or mispick rate above 0.5%, (7) staff turnover above 40% annually.
-Any one is a warning.
-Three or more together usually means the causes are structural — and won't self-correct with more effort applied to the same broken process.
+Any one on its own is a warning.
+See three or more together and we're usually looking at structural causes: ones that won't self-correct no matter how much more effort you throw at the same broken process.

 Your Pick Rates Are Below 50 Units Per Labor Hour

-Pick rate — units picked per labor hour — is the single most informative throughput metric in a pick-and-pack warehouse.
+Pick rate (units picked per labor hour) is the first number we check when we walk into a new warehouse.
 In a well-organized ecommerce operation, 80 to 120 units per labor hour is a reasonable benchmark.
-Below 50 usually means something structural is wrong with either the layout or the process.
+Below 50, we're almost always looking at something structural wrong with either the layout or the process.

 What's causing it